sparckles/starfyre/README.md

 ## Introduction:

 Starfyre is a library that allows you to build reactive frontends using only Python.
-It is built using pyodide and wasm, which enables it to run natively in the browser.
 With Starfyre, you can create interactive, real-time applications with minimal effort.
 Simply define your frontend as a collection of observables and reactive functions, and let Starfyre handle the rest.

-Please note that Starfyre is still very naive and may be buggy, as it was developed in just five days.
-However, it is under active development and we welcome contributions to improve it.
-Whether you are a seasoned web developer or new to frontend development, we hope that you will find Starfyre to be a useful tool.
-Its intuitive API and simple, declarative style make it easy to get started, and its powerful features allow you to build sophisticated applications.

 ## 📦 Installation: